Marwane-ELM/Canada-BC-housing-price-predictor-app/README.md

 ## 🎯 About the Project

-**EstimAI** is a full-stack Machine Learning web application that estimates residential property prices in **British Columbia, Canada**.
-Users simply enter an address and describe their property's characteristics — the app returns an AI-generated price estimate with a confidence range.
+**EstimAI** is a Machine Learning web application that estimates residential property prices in **British Columbia, Canada**.
+Users enter an address and describe their property's characteristics.
+The app returns a price estimate with a confidence range.

 ### Motivation

-This project was built to combine two personal interests: **Artificial Intelligence** and **real estate**.
-The goal was to go beyond notebooks and academic exercises by building and deploying a complete, end-to-end ML product — from raw data cleaning to a live, publicly accessible web app.
-It was also an opportunity to learn **Streamlit** and gain hands-on experience with **model deployment**.
+I've built this project to combine two personal interests: **Artificial Intelligence** and **real estate**.
+My goal was to go beyond notebooks and academic exercises by building and deploying a complete ML product, from raw data cleaning, to a live, publicly accessible, web app.
+It was also an opportunity for me to learn **Streamlit** and get experience with **model deployment**.

 ### Who Is It For?

-Anyone curious about property values in British Columbia — homeowners, prospective buyers, or anyone exploring the BC real estate market.
-No technical knowledge required.
+Anyone curious about property values in British Columbia or anyone exploring the BC real estate market.

 ---